bradbell/xrst/test_rst/config_file.rst

 Each program is execute, in order, with the *project_directory* as the current working directory.
-The frist program to return without an error is used for the list of files.
+The first program to return without an error is used for the list of files.
 The intention here is that different programs may be intended for different systems.